Jettngin/Jettngin.github.io/_pages/about.md

 I have a deep love for creating.
 I enjoy the buzz of machinery, balancing intricate detail with practical estimation, and the thrill of holding the result of your hard work.
 As a "Maker" at heart, inspired by creators like Adam Savage and Simone Giertz, I’m eager to channel my passion for building into a fulfilling career.

 I’m excited to connect with like-minded professionals and explore opportunities in custom manufacturing, creative fabrication, and design for cinema.
+If you would like to check out my professional experiences or see examples of my work feel free to check out the 'CV' or 'Project' tabs on my website!